Max Q (Australian band)

-Max Q was a short-lived Australian band formed in 1989.
+Max Q were a short-lived Australian band formed in 1989.
 Playing electronic music, the band was a collaboration between Michael Hutchence of INXS and Ollie Olsen (Whirlywirld, Dogs in Space soundtrack).

 Biography

 Max Q consisted of Hutchence (vocals and songwriting) and Olsen (songwriting and production), who were accompanied by key members of the post-punk scene in Melbourne, Australia; most of whom had previously collaborated with Olsen.
 The project followed on from Hutchence and Olsen's work on the film Dogs in Space, where they had first met.

 Max Q released its sole self-titled album in 1989 and had minor hits with the songs "Way of the World" and "Sometimes".
 The album was certified gold in Australia, and was the 93rd highest-selling album of 1989 in Australia.
 Max Q was less successful in other countries.
 The album is no longer in print and has never been re-issued.
 The band never performed any live shows.

 In 2019, INXS' manager Chris Murphy said he would love to reissue the Max Q album, but that legal issues were not yet resolved.